ysangtan/ser531-healthnav/README.md

 - Node.js 18+
 - Python 3.9+
-- MongoDB
+- MongoDB (required for backend)
-- (Optional) Ontotext GraphDB
+- Ontotext GraphDB 10.6+ (required for backend semantic queries)

+**Note**: The frontend includes an automatic fallback system.
+If the backend is unavailable, the app will seamlessly switch to demo data, allowing you to explore the UI without a full backend setup.

 ### Option 1: Docker Compose (Recommended)